-We are required under section 20(1)(c) of the Local Audit and Accountability Act 2014 to satisfy ourselves that the Chief Constable has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+We are required under section 20(1)(c) of the Local Audit and Accountability Act 2014 to satisfy ourselves that the Chief Constable for North Yorkshire has made proper arrangements for securing economy, efficiency and effectiveness in their use of resources.
 The Code of Audit Practice requires us to report to you our conclusion relating to proper arrangements.
-We are not required to consider, nor have we considered, whether all aspects of the Chief Constable's arrangements for securing economy, efficiency and effectively.
+We are not required to consider, nor have we considered, whether all aspects of the Chief Constable of North Yorkshire's arrangements for securing economy, efficiency and effectiveness in the use of resources are operating effectively.